 The key principles governing the Remuneration Policy are as follows:

-Role played by the individual;
+The role played by the individual;

-Consistent with recognised best practices; and
+Consistent with recognized best practices; and

 Aligned to any regulatory requirements.